 Users expect that software does not collect, transmit, or reveal sensitive, private information including passwords and personally identifiable information without the express permission of the user or effected individuals.

 Personally Identifiable Information (PII) is defined differently among jurisdictions.
-Criteria for determining objectionable behaviors impacting privacy are as follows:
+Criteria for determining objectionable behaviors impacting privacy include:

 - Software must not reveal, collect, use, or transmit passwords, biometrics, or other credentials without informed user consent of all impacted users.

 - Software must not collect, use, or transmit personally identifiable information (PII) or other sensitive data without informed user consent.
 PII includes (but is not limited to):

 - Name

 - Address

 - City

 - State

 - Postal code/ZIP code

 - Phone number

-- Date of Birth - Social Security/tax ID number - Passport number - Driver's license number - Other government-issued identification number - Bank account number or other financial account information (for example, PayPal, Apple Pay, Google Wallet, ETRADE) - Credit card number - Email address - Software must not track user online activities such as web browsing habits, instant messaging chats, or keystrokes without informed user consent. - Software must not allow user communications to be monitored, redirected, or changed without informed user consent. - Software must not allow a remote user to access or control the system or send remote commands without informed user consent. - A user must be able to deactivate software which allows a remote user to access or control the system or send remote commands. - Software must not install a proxy or redirect network traffic to an online proxy or other system without informed user consent. - Software must not require additional user information before it can be uninstalled (for example, email address).
+- Date of Birth

+- Social Security/tax ID number

+- Passport number

+- Driver's license number

+- Other government-issued identification number

+- Bank account number or other financial account information (for example, PayPal, Apple Pay, Google Wallet, E\TRADE)

+- Credit card number

+- Email address

+- Software must not track user online activities such as web browsing habits, instant messaging chats, or keystrokes without informed user consent. - Software must not allow user communications to be monitored, redirected, or changed without informed user consent. - Software must not allow a remote user to access or control the system or send remote commands without informed user consent. - A user must be able to deactivate software which allows a remote user to access or control the system or send remote commands. - Software must not install a proxy or redirect network traffic to an online proxy or other system without informed user consent. - Software must not require additional user information before it can be uninstalled (for example, email address). - Software that collects, stores, or transmits user data (including browser activity), passwords, personally identifiable information, or other sensitive information must offer an easily accessible and clear privacy policy. - Software must not bypass or facilitate bypassing of other software licensing by using software decipherers or altering another piece of software in such a way that bypasses licensing restrictions.